prbehere93/Genecards_Webscraping/README.md

-# Webscraping using bs4
+# Webscraping using bs4 and selenium

-#Change this file